mini-kep/intro/README.md

 - read this data on a local machine:
    - as pd.DataFrame
    - as R dataframe
-- draw charts like below:
+- quickly draw some charts like one below:

 [![](http://datachart.cc/images/rub_oil.png)](http://datachart.cc/)